Sangarshanan/mit6.824/notes/raft.md

 **Ensures that the state machine executes exactly the same commands in the same order.**

+This is called **Linearizability** and it implies that every operation appears to take place atomically, in some order, consistent with the real-time ordering of those operations

 This rule might be broken if a follower might goes down while the leader commits several log entries, then it could be elected leader and overwrite these entries with new ones, as a result different state machines might execute different command sequences.

 So now do we ensure safety when a leader or one of the followers crashes ?